Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: A tool box to take advantage of monotonicity

 \subsection{Correlation inequalities and the FKG inequality}

-The preservation of monotonicity by the dynamics will be used in various ways in the course of our proof.
-One of the important tools we will use are the correlation inequalities, which roughly says that conditioning $\mu$ on an increasing event makes all the other increasing events more likely.
-First let us recall a classical result for probability laws on $\bbR$.
+The preservation of monotonicity by the dynamics will be used in various ways over the course of our proof.
+One of the important tools we will use are the correlation inequalities, which roughly means that conditioning $\mu$ on an increasing event makes all the other increasing events more likely.
+First let us recall a classical result for probability laws on $\mathbb {R} $.

 \begin{lemma} Let $f$ and $g$ be two increasing real functions of a real variable and $X$ be a real random variable of law $P$.
 We have